-Global economic progress and affluence have risen in almost every major region globally for the last10 years.
+Global economic progress and affluence have risen in almost every major region globally for the last ten years.
 However, there has been an increase in both production and wastage.
 According to The World Bank, cities worldwide produced more than 2 billion tons of trash in 2016 and expected to rise to 3.5 billion by 2050.
-Plastic packaging accounts for roughly half of all plastic trash produced globally, but only one-fifth of it is recycled.
+Plastic packaging accounts for roughly half of all plastic trash produced globally, but only one-fifth is recycled.

 Reusable packaging comprises recycled materials such as metal, plastic, or wood and is most commonly used to transport goods.
-Some of the products that use Reusable Packaging are Pallets, Handheld Containers, Bulk Containers, Boxes, Dunnage, and Wraps and Straps.
+Some reusable packaging products are pallets, handheld containers, bulk containers, boxes, dunnage bags, and wraps and straps.

 Reusable packaging is both eco-friendly and cost-effective.
-Companies can save money on raw materials, energy, and labour, reducing the need to manufacture single-use packaging as people can reuse their packaging several times.
+Companies can save money on raw materials, energy, and labour, reducing the need to manufacture single-use packaging as people can reuse it several times.

-Biodegradable Plastic Packaging, as compared to oil-based plastics, is made out of renewable materials.
+Compared to oil-based plastics, biodegradable plastic packaging is made from renewable materials.
 It is also a good alternative that can help address the long-term issues associated with excessive plastic use.

 Mono-materials are products made of only one material and are significantly more straightforward to recycle than composite plastics.
-The most common mono-material products are Polypropylene (PP) and Amorphous Polyethylene Terephthalate (APET).
+Polypropylene (PP) and Amorphous Polyethylene Terephthalate (APET) are the most common mono-material products.

 The features of PP include barrier properties, heat resistance, and stability.
 PP also has the lowest density of everyday plastics, essential to individuals concerned about the environment.
-One disadvantage is that it is more challenging to run this material through thermoforming packaging machines than other plastics.
+One disadvantage is that running this material through thermoforming packaging machines is more challenging than other plastics.

 When utilising mono-materials, businesses may also want to think about the reduced barrier potential.
 It is also worth noting that lowering the functional layers, such as the sealing layer, will shorten shelf life.

-Over the last few years, the usage of metal, paper, and biodegradable polymers in packaging has slowly surpassed plastic.
-Many businesses are working hard to meet customers’ demands for eco-friendly products, and the market for sustainable packaging is expected to grow significantly in the future.
+Over the last few years, using metal, paper, and biodegradable polymers in packaging has slowly surpassed plastic.
+Many businesses are working hard to meet customers’ demands for eco-friendly products, and the market for sustainable packaging is expected to grow significantly.
 This new market for sustainable packaging provides opportunities for packaged goods manufacturers.